 Does your Business Need a Foreign Subsidiary?

-By using a holistic payroll platform with direct Employer of Record (“EoR”) relationships, you can sidestep a lot of the complexity of expanding your business to a new region/s.
-Papaya has direct relationships with EoR providers in over than 140 locations in the world, and can help you to compliantly and quickly hire new employees abroad, or shift freelancers to become full-time employees to avoid the risks of misclassification.
+By using a holistic payroll platform with direct relationships, you can sidestep a lot of the complexity of expanding your business to a new region/s.
+Papaya has direct relationships with fully-vetted EOR providers in more than 160 locations across the world, and can help you to compliantly and quickly hire new employees abroad, or shift freelancers to become full-time employees to avoid the risks of misclassification.

 What are the types of foreign subsidiaries?